 • In addition to our academic faculty, Bishop Hartley also offers an outstanding school guidance and counseling department.
 Our fully-staffed guidance team includes three full-time counselors, one full time administrative assistant, and one full-time school psychologist.

-• In addition to state and national accreditations, Bishop Hartley is a member of the Ohio Association of College Admissions Counselors (OACAC) and fully endorses the Statement of Good Practice as adopted by OACAC.
+• In addition to state and national accreditation, Bishop Hartley is a member of the Ohio Association of College Admissions Counselors (OACAC) and fully endorses the Statement of Good Practice as adopted by OACAC.

 What is your average ACT score?